skittleson/GcodeController/readme.md

 ﻿<h1 align="center">Gcode Controller </h1>

 > Minimal Web UI for gcode to serial devices.<br /> `GcodeController` is a small app to manage your gcode jobs with the least amount of setup.
-Use for Grbl, Marlin, and other firmware that accepts gcode.
+Use for Grbl, Marlin, RepRap and other firmware that accepts gcode.

 ✅ Minimal UI
 ✅ Start/Stop/Pause a job with realtime progress